Hussein-Mourad/final-term3/README.md

 ![add sample run](img/add.png)

 ### Delete
 This function asks the user for the last and first name of the contact he wants to delete and delete all matching contacts.
-It achieves that by copying all the contacts that won't be deleted into a new array of contacts and updates the main global array of contacts and the global count for contacts
+It achieves that by copying all the contacts that won't be deleted into a new array of contacts and updates the main global array of contacts and the global count for contacts.
- In addition, It prints all deleted contacts so the user can get good indication that the contact is deleted.
-It gets help from [`printContacts()`](#printContact) function with prints all the contacts in the array.
-Also it gives error it the contact is not found.
+In addition, it prints deleted contact(s) so the user can get good indication that the contact is deleted.
+It gets help from [`printContacts()`](#printContact) function which prints all the contacts in the array.
+Also it gives error if the contact is not found.
 > Note: You can click on the function name to reference it.
 #### Code:
 ```C